ArhanChaudhary/qter/README.md

 ...
 ```

 The `Puzzles` declaration specifies the types of twisty puzzles used.
 In this example, it is declaring that you must start with a 3x3x3 cube, and that it has the name "A".
 The name is unimportant in this example, but becomes important when operating on multiple cubes.
-The instructions indicate that you must perform the moves U' R2 L D' on the Rubik's cube, given in [standard move notation](https://jperm.net/3x3/moves).
+The instructions indicate that you must perform the algorithm `U' R2 L D'` on the Rubik's cube, given in [standard move notation](https://jperm.net/3x3/moves).
 You must begin with the cube solved before following the instructions.

 The Q file format also includes special instructions that involve the twisty puzzle but require additional logic.
 These logical instructions are designed to be simple enough for humans to understand and perform.

 ### Logical instructions

-Following this section, you should be able to entirely understand how to physically execute the example Fibonacci program provided at the beginning of this document.
+Following this section, you should be able to understand how to physically execute the example Fibonacci program provided at the beginning of this document.
 More complicated instructions are expanded upon in the next section.

 - `goto <number>`

 <ul>

-When encountering this instruction, jump to the specified line number instead of reading on to the next line.
+Jump to the specified line number instead of reading on to the next line.
 For example:

 ```l
 Puzzles